LuizRobertoRodolpho/csharp-test/readme.md

 The following steps can be followed:
 - Automated test execution with results
 - Docker build will automatically download images and dependencies from Docker Hub
 - Docker execution.
-At this point you will receive the exposed address and point to access the application
+At this point you will receive the exposed address and port to access the application
-- If Google Chrome is installed on machine, the browser will be launched and display the API Documentation
+- If Google Chrome is installed on the machine, the browser will be launched and display the API Documentation

 ## API Documentation
 - Documentation is exposed using Swagger and allows the user to test all endpoints with pre-defined sample data